-I just read Jen’s blog posting about all the great holiday things she was making and sharing with everyone and it really made me think about the holidays.
+I finished reading Jen’s blog post about all the great holiday things she was making and sharing with everyone and it really made me think about the holidays.
 Maybe it was because we were not going to be together this year.
 We are each going to be on different coasts this year.
 After reading her post I was determined to put some holiday joy back into our lives before Lenny left, and before the year ended.
 I went into the kitchen, pulled out ingredients, and started baking Lenox Almond Biscotti.

-I have to say I am really disappointed about how the holidays, especially Christmas have become all about money and how much we can spend.
+I have to say I am really disappointed about how the holidays, especially Christmas, has become all about money and how much we spend.
 It is over-commercialized, so much in fact, I am sure people have really lost sight of the true meaning.
 We are guilty too.
 I spent the morning cramming all of our holiday shopping into a few hours.
-I use to spread the joy over the entire month before the holidays while shopping for the perfect gift, decorating, baking gifts to send out, and endless entertainment.
+I use to spread the joy over the entire month while shopping for the perfect gift, decorating, baking gifts to send out, and endless entertainment.

 The past couple of years I have lost that holiday mojo.
-I still make sure that the gifts we do buy fit the receiver perfectly, I cannot buy for the purpose of buying or producing a gift.
-I don’t bake as much as I use too and we don’t entertain as much as we use to.
+I still make sure that the gifts we do buy fit the receiver perfectly.
+I cannot buy for the purpose of buying or just producing a gift.
+I don’t bake as much as I use too and we don’t entertain as much.
 Maybe this year was different because Lenny is leaving or maybe because the country is in a different economic state or maybe it is because I feel like we have really lost the true meaning of Christmas!
-We have not decorated.
-We have not baked nearly as much as we do.
+We have not even decorated.
 And halfway through shopping today, it just hit me, that I was kind of going through the holiday motions and it bummed me out.